chapel-lang/chapel/doc/sphinx/source/users-guide/base/forloops.rst

 If the body of a for-loop is a single statement, as in all of the examples above, the ``do`` keyword can be used after the iterand to specify the loop body.
-For multi-statement loop bodies, curly brackets are used:
+Multi-statement loop bodies can be defined using curly brackets:

 .. literalinclude:: examples/users-guide/base/forloops.chpl
   :language: chapel
   :lines: 28-31

-Of course, since a compound statement is itself a single statement, this also means that the two styles can be combined (though with no benefit):
+Of course, since a compound statement is a single statement itself, this also means that the two styles can be combined (though with no real benefit):

 .. literalinclude:: examples/users-guide/base/forloops.chpl
   :language: chapel